-- 1. In pursuance of the relevant circulars issued by the Ministry of Corporate Affairs ("MCA") and the Securities and Exchange Board of India (SEBI) during the year(s) 2020, 2021 and 2022 respectively (collectively referred to as "MCA and SEBI Circulars"), the Company is permitted to conduct the 17th Annual General Meeting ("17th AGM" or "AGM") through Video Conferencing ("VC") / Other Audio Visual Means ("OAVM"), without the physical presence of the members at a common venue.
-The deemed venue for the 17th AGM shall be the Registered Office of the Company situated at Super A Unit, Coimbatore Private Industrial Estate, Kuruchi, Coimbatore 641021, Tamil Nadu. - In compliance with the applicable provisions of the Companies Act, 2013 ("Act"), SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("SEBI Listing Regulations") and the MCA and SEBI Circulars, the 17th AGM of the Company is being held through VC/ OAVM.
-Members desirous of participating in the 17th AGM through VC/ OAVM, may refer to the procedures mentioned below. - 2.
-Pursuant to the provisions of the Act, a member entitled to attend and vote at the AGM is entitled to appoint a proxy to attend and vote on his/her behalf and the proxy need not be a member of the Company.
-Since this 17th AGM is being held pursuant to the MCA and SEBI Circulars through VC/ OAVM, the physical attendance of the Members has been dispensed with.
-Accordingly, the facility for appointment of proxies by the Members will not be available for this 17th AGM and hence the Proxy Form and Attendance Slip are not annexed to this Notice.
-Members attending the AGM through VC/ OAVM shall be counted for the purpose of reckoning the quorum under Section 103 of the Act.
+1. Members are informed that the Ministry of Corporate Affairs ("MCA") and the Securities and Exchange Board of India (SEBI) vide their circulars issued from time to time (collectively referred to as "MCA and SEBI Circulars"), has permitted the conduct of the 18th Annual General Meeting ("18th AGM" or "AGM") through Video Conferencing ("VC") / Other Audio Visual Means ("OAVM"), without the in-person presence of the members at a common venue.
+The deemed venue for the 18th AGM shall be the Registered Office of the Company situated at Super A Unit, Coimbatore Private Industrial Estate, Kuruchi, Coimbatore - 641021, Tamil Nadu.

+In compliance with the applicable provisions of the Companies Act, 2013 ("Act"), SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("SEBI Listing Regulations") and the MCA and SEBI Circulars, the 18th AGM of the Company is being held through VC/OAVM.
+Members desirous of participating in the 18th AGM through VC/OAVM, may refer to the procedures mentioned below.